 LASIK (Laser In-Situ Keratomileusis) is a flap-based laser vision correction surgery that can correct myopia, hyperopia and astigmatism.

 Introduced in the early 1990s.
-This flap-based laser vision correction surgery has become one of the most popular choice for correcting refractive errors.
+This flap-based laser vision correction procedure has become one of the most popular and widely-known procedures for correcting refractive errors.
+It is so well known that the term “lasik” is used to refer to basically any type of laser vision correction.

 At Clearvision, we provide Femto-LASIK, a bladeless form of the LASIK procedure.
-The flap is created with a fast and precise femtosecond laser.
+The flap is created with a fast and precise femtosecond laser, instead of a blade, thus providing a more comfortable and safe experience.

 Treatable Conditions